Dr Sossie KasbarianLecturer

 ‘The Armenian Community in Cyprus at the Beginning of the 21st Century: From Insecurity to Integration’, chapter in The Minorities of Cyprus: Development Patterns and the Identity of Internal-Exclusion.
 Eds.
 A. Varnavas, N. Coureas and M. Elia (Cambridge Scholars Publishing, 2009)

 ‘Whose Space, Whose Interests?
-Clashes within Armenian Diasporic Civil Society’ article in the journal Armenian Review Volume 51, Number 1-4 (Fall-Winter 2009) 81-109
+Clashes within Armenian Diasporic Civil Society’ article in Armenian Review Volume 51, Number 1-4 (Fall-Winter 2009) 81-109

 A discourse of denial: memories of the Armenian genocide